datacommonsorg/docsite/api/rest/v2/getting_started.md

 ---
 layout: default
-title: Getting started
+title: Get started
 nav_order: 0
 parent: REST (v2)
 grand_parent: API
 published: true
-permalink: /api/rest/v2/getting_started
 ---

-# Getting started
+# Get started

 Welcome!
 Whether you're new to Data Commons or are just looking for a refresher, this guide gives an overview of what you need to know to get started using our REST API.